perladvent/perldotcom/content/article/_pub_2005_01_06_bricolage_configuration.md

 :   This is the host name of your PostgreSQL server.
 If it's on the same
-    host as your Bricolage server, it will likely be commented out, thereby letting Bricolage default to âlocalhostâ.
+    host as your Bricolage server, it will likely be commented out, thereby letting Bricolage default to “localhost”.
 Otherwise, it will be a different host name or IP address.
 Change this setting if ever your PostgreSQL server moves to a different host or has its host name or IP address changed.